gilesbowkett/BuscandoElViento/readme.md

 Inherit from BuscandoMigration instead of ActiveRecord::Migration.
 The BuscandoElViento version includes additional class methods.
 For example,

-    add_search_vector :users, :username, :fuzzy => true
+    add_search_vector :users, :username

 will add a search vector attribute to your users table, and obviously

-    add_search_vector :users, :username, :fuzzy => false
+    add_search_vector :users, :username

-will do the same thing, but with stemming turned off.
-(Stemming enables "fuzzy" search.)
+will do the same thing.

 However if you do this

     add_search :users, :username, :fuzzy => true

 you get the search vector, a database trigger to keep that vector up to date, and an index to make retrieval fast.
+Obviously the `:fuzzy` flag represents fuzzy versus exact search; this simply turns stemming on or off, although PostgreSQL supports a lot of additional features and options in its full-text search capacities.
 Use remove_search in the down method, to avoid IrreversibleMigrations.
-(Buscando doesn't support the "def change" approach yet, although there's no real reason why not.)
+(Buscando doesn't support the `def change` approach yet, although there's no real reason why not.)

 tests and specs
 ---------------